 Do you think you’re drinking enough?
 You may not be.
-Here are 7 symptoms that may be signs you’re not drinking enough.
+Here are 7 symptoms that may be signs that you should be drinking more.

 1. A stiff neck

-If you get a stiff neck a lot, get in the habit of drinking water.
+If you get a stiff neck quite often, then get in the habit of drinking enough water.
 In addition, take care of your kidney function by drinking more medicinal teas and onion broth.

 2. Dry skin and eczema

 Dry skin is a telling symptom of dehydration.
 After all, water is indispensable for healthy, elastic, and luminous skin.
 However, dry skin is also as sign of a diet low in essential fatty acids.

 You can improve your eczema or even eliminate at altogether if you drink enough water throughout the day.